voxpupuli/puppet-nodejs/README.md

 * If you want to use a package.json supplied by a module to install dependencies (e.g. if you have a NodeJS server app), set the parameter use_package_json to true.
   The package name is then only used for the resource name. source parameter is ignored.

-nodejs::npm parameters:

-* ensure: present (default), absent, latest, tag or version number.
-* source: package source (defaults to a reserved value 'registry')
-* target: where to install the package
-* install_options: option flags invoked during installation such as --link (optional).
-* uninstall_options: option flags invoked during removal (optional).
-* npm_path: defaults to the value listed in `nodejs::params`
-* user: defaults to undef
-* use_package_json: read and install modules listed in package.json in target dir and install those in subdirectory node_modules (defaults to false)

 Examples: